TBI, HCSO, and Don Wells speak about Summer Wells case one year after child's disappearance

 Don Wells’ media representative, Tim Mullen, posted Wells’ statement on YouTube at midnight Tuesday.
 The video included an original song by Robin Lane, the last photo taken of Summer and a letter from Wells.

 “Don had certain things he wished to share,” Mullen said.
-“The main one is the last picture ever taken of him with his daughter, Summer.
-This video is as raw as Don’s current position in jail.
-He is spending his time and days reading the Bible, which is the only material other than postal letters that the institution has allowed.
+“The main one is the last picture ever taken of him with his daughter, Summer. ...
 Don is deeply grateful for everyone that has given their hearts, prayers, help, and encouragements during this year without Summer.”

 Wells said he wants Summer to come home so they can be a family again.
 He also references Summer’s three brothers, who were removed from the family home by the Department of Children’s Services on July 26.